ZakarFin/zakarfin.github.io/jfokus2017.md

 ### The joy and misery of connecting a car to the internet
 Niklas Gawell, Springworks AB

-- There's a lot of inputs and outputs in cars.
+- There's a lot of inputs and outputs in cars when you start to think about it
 - OBD-port for reading the car
 - "standard", but only a small percentage of common functionalities are implemented by manufacturers
 - Challenge: how to identify which car we are using - what are the implemented functionalities that we can use?